 - without at least verbal consultation and approval from a physician.
-Staff may not use handcuffs, mace, pepper spray (or any derivatives) on students. - b.
+Staff may not use handcuffs, mace, pepper spray (or any derivatives) on students.
+Staff shall be aware of and abide by any state laws regarding restraint and isolation. - b.
 Use on-center isolation facilities for temporary segregation of students from their peers only when behavior constitutes an immediate threat to themselves, other persons, or property.